Italian literature: Other

-History had neither many nor very good students in the 15th century.
-Its revival belonged to the following age.
-It was mostly written in Latin.
 Gioviano Pontano wrote the history of Naples, Leonardo Bruni of Arezzo that of Florence, in Latin.
 Bernardino Corio wrote the history of Milan in Italian.

 Leonardo da Vinci wrote a treatise on painting, Leone Battista Alberti one on sculpture and architecture.
-But the names of these two men are important, not so much as authors of these treatises, but as being embodiments of another characteristic of the age of the Renaissance; versatility of genius, power of application along many and varied lines, and of being excellent in all.
-Leonardo was an architect, a poet, a painter, an hydraulic engineer and a distinguished mathematician.
-Alberti was a musician, studied jurisprudence, was an architect and a draughtsman, and had great fame in literature.
-He had a deep feeling for nature, and an almost unique faculty of assimilating all that he saw and heard.
-Leonardo and Alberti are representatives and almost a compendium in themselves of all that intellectual vigour of the Renaissance age.

 Piero Capponi, author of the Commentari deli acquisto di Pisa and of the narration of the Tumulto dei Ciompi, belonged to both the 14th and the 15th centuries.
 Albertino Mussato of Padua wrote in Latin a history of Emperor Henry VII.
 He then produced a Latin tragedy on Ezzelino da Romano, Henry's imperial vicar in northern Italy, the Eccerinus, which was probably not represented on the stage.
-This remained an isolated work.

-The development of the drama in the 15th century was very great.
-This kind of semi-popular literature was born in Florence, and attached itself to certain popular festivities that were usually held in honor of St John the Baptist, patron saint of the city.
+The development of drama in the 15th century was very great.
+This type of semi-popular literature was born in Florence, and attached itself to certain popular festivities that were usually held in honor of St John the Baptist, patron saint of the city.
 The Sacra Rappresentazione is the development of the medieval Mistero (mystery play).
-Although it belonged to popular poetry, some of its authors were literary men of much renown: Lorenzo de Medici, for example, wrote San Giovanni e Paolo, and Feo Belcari wrote San Panunzio, Abramo ed Isaac, and more.
+Although it belonged to popular poetry, some of its authors were literary men.
 From the 15th century, some element of the comic-profane found its way into the Sacra Rappresentazione.
 From its Biblical and legendary conventionalism Poliziano emancipated himself in his Orfeo, which, although in its exterior form belonging to the sacred representations, yet substantially detaches itself from them in its contents and in the artistic element introduced.